 You feel and look like a ripe peach this week.
 All rounded corners and full of promise.
 Even if you’ve loved every minute of pregnancy until now, some creeping, nagging doubts may start to surface when you are 38 weeks pregnant.
 "Am I too big", "Am I too small", "Will this baby ever be born"?
 And the classic, "How can this baby ever come out of me"?
 You may swing between sublime calm one minute and a level of near panic the next.
 Your due date is only 2 weeks away and the reality of the baby is almost upon you.
 Try not to feel overwhelmed by what is happening and have faith in your body’s ability to deliver your baby safely.
 Have confidence too, in your maternity care providers and be optimistic that all will go smoothly.
 If not, there are processes in place which are designed to support you and your baby.
 Remember, the only guarantee of pregnancy is that it will end, someday, and for you this is getting closer.

 Was that what I think it was?

 Some of you may experience "labour pains" (also referred to as Braxton Hicks) this week.
 If they don’t progress and just subside, consider them your body’s practice run for the real thing.
 Many women lose the mucous plug from their cervix around now and see this as a sign that their labour has started.
 In actual fact, the operculum or mucousy show can come away weeks before the baby is born, so don’t get too excited if this happens.

 Finalise your list of baby names and keep an open mind about those you may not have even considered.
-If you have a nostalgic learning, search your family’s history and think about recycling a family name.
+If you have a nostalgic yearning, search your family’s history and think about recycling a family name.
 Just bear in mind that times change and what may have been thought of as distinguished or suitable in the 19th Century can seem just plain old fashioned now.

 Your physical change this week